-If you miss your Basis of Claim (BOC) Form deadline or your refugee hearing, the IRB-RPD may declare your claim “abandoned.”
+If you miss your Basis of Claim (BOC) Form deadline or your refugee hearing, the IRB-RPD may say your claim is “abandoned.”
 This means that you will not be allowed to continue with your claim or make another claim in the future.
-If your claim is declared “abandoned” you can apply to have it re-opened, but this is a very difficult application to win.
+If your claim is “abandoned,” you can apply to have it re-opened, but this is very difficult.

 - Alternative to Detention (ATD)

-An option granted to people who are detained for immigration reasons, whereby they are released from detention, yet remain connected, monitored, or in debt to the Canadian government through agreed conditions such as regular reporting or paying a bond.
-The Immigration and Refugee Board of Canada – Immigration Division (IRB-ID) decides alternatives for detention conditions for a detained person’s release.
+An option given to people who are detained for immigration reasons.
+They are released from detention but stay connected to the Canadian government through conditions such as regular reporting or paying a bond.
+The Immigration and Refugee Board of Canada – Immigration Division (IRB-ID) decides these conditions.

 - Asylum seeker

-The word used internationally to describe a person leaving their country to seek refugee protection in another country.
-In Canada the term refugee claimant is used instead of asylum seeker and usually refers to a person who has submitted an application for refugee protection to the Government of Canada.
+The word used around the world to describe a person who leaves their country to find refugee protection in another country.
+In Canada, the term refugee claimant is used instead.
+It usually means a person who has applied for refugee protection to the Government of Canada.

 - Basis of Claim (BOC) Form

-The Basis of Claim form is the most important document from the IRB-RPD that refugee claimants must complete early on in their refugee claim process.
-It asks for information that will help the IRB-RPD decide on your claim for refugee protection.
+The Basis of Claim form is the most important document for your refugee claim.
+Refugee claimants must complete a BOC Form early in their refugee claim process.
+The form asks for information that helps the IRB-RPD decide your claim.

 - Basis of Claim amendment

-If you need to make changes, corrections or additions to your Basis of Claim Form after it has been submitted, this is called a BOC amendment.
-Any changes to the BOC must be underlined.
-A declaration stating that the information is complete, true and correct must be attached.
-BOC amendments must be provided to the IRB-RPD no later than 10 days before your scheduled refugee hearing date.
+Any change you need to make to your BOC Form after you send it in.
+You must underline every change and attach a declaration that says the information is complete, true, and correct.
+Give your BOC amendments to the IRB-RPD no later than ten days before your refugee hearing.

 - Biometric Instructions Letter (BIL)